The Onyas: History

-The Onyas were formed in April 1991 in the Brisbane suburb of Jindalee, Queensland.
+The Onyas were formed in April 1991 in the Brisbane suburbs of Boondall and Fig Tree Pocket, Queensland.
 Founding members were John "Mad Macka" McKeering on lead vocals and guitar and the brothers Richard "Stanners" Stanley on bass guitar and Jordan "Jaws" Stanley on drums.
 McKeering had met Richard in 1989 when they were swapping music tapes.
-Richard and "Jaws" were born in Sydney and had relocated to Brisbane's western suburbs, where they "hung out at Indooroopilly Shoppingtown and went skating at the Jindalee bowl".
-Both were influenced by the American group Kiss.
+Richard and "Jaws" grew up in Brisbane's western suburbs, where they "hung out at Indooroopilly Shoppingtown and went skating at the Jindalee bowl".
+Both were heavily influenced at a young age by the American group Kiss.

 The Onyas' first performance was at the 1991 Queensland Rock Awards.
-The group released a seven-track extended play, Brack, in 1991 on cassette tape with McKeering on drums, Richard on guitar and vocals, "Jaws" on bass guitar (vocals on one track) and Stuart on vocals (on another track).
+The group released a seven-track extended play, Brack, in 1991 on cassette tape with McKeering on guitar and vocals, Richard on bass (vocals on one track) and "Jaws" on drums and Stuart Price on vocals (on another track).
 Their next EP was a split album with three tracks each by themselves and Big Bongin' Baby, which appeared in December 1993.
 After three years of performing at local venues they were signed by Bruce Milne of Melbourne-based Au Go Go Records.
 The label issued their single "Beer Gut" in 1994.
 The group undertook their first tour of Europe in early 1996 with Melbourne punk rockers Cosmic Psychos.
 On 19 October 1996 the Queenslanders supported the Sex Pistols on their Filthy Lucre Tour, at the Festival Hall, Melbourne.